Interaction renormalization and validity of kinetic equations for turbulent states: Introduction

-Of course, the spatial IR divergences appear because the ``naive" virial expansion allows particles to travel arbitrarily long distances between subsequent collisions.
-A properly renormalized expansion must account for the collective effects which impose the mean free path as an IR cutoff.
-The expansion then involves powers of density other than integers (adding density logarithms in this case).
+This question was first addressed for the density expansion beyond the Boltzmann equation describing binary collisions \cite{Bog,Dorfman,DC2,DC3,DC4,KO}.
+The higher-order terms involve subsequent collisions of the same particles and contain spatial integrals over the positions of intermediate collisions.
+These integrals have infrared (IR) divergences starting from the second order (in 2D) or from the third order (in 3D).
+The divergences reflect the memory effects creating long-distance multi-particle correlations.
+In thermal equilibrium, such divergences are canceled due to detailed balance, and the correlations are short so that the equations of state have a regular virial expansion.
+Spatial non-equilibrium prevents cancelation in transport states.
+Of course, the divergences appear because the ``naive" virial expansion allows particles to travel arbitrarily long distances between collisions.
+One must account for the collective effects that impose the mean free path as an IR cutoff.
+The renormalized expansion then involves powers of density other than integers (adding density logarithms in this case).
 Such perturbation theory is singular, even though the corrections are small in dimensions exceeding two.
 The divergences lead to logarithmic renormalization of the kinetic coefficients in two dimensions and to anomalous kinetics in one dimension, which is a subject of active research.

-In contrast to transport states, turbulent states deviate a system from thermal equilibrium by creating fluxes (cascades) in momentum space rather than in real space.
-The cascade distributions were found as exact (Zakharov) solutions of the kinetic equations both for particles and waves \cite{ZLF}.
-Such solutions require locality of interactions, which is the convergence of the collision integrals in the respective kinetic equations.
-Physically, this means that the contribution of the lowest-order collisions and interactions are predominantly given by comparable momenta of colliding particles or wavenumbers of interacting waves.
-The natural question is then whether locality also holds in the higher-order corrections to the kinetic equations \cite{RS1,RS2}, which describe multi-particle collisions and multi-wave interactions.
-In this work, we answer this question in the negative, finding divergences in $k$-space (the space in which non-equilibrium now lives).
-The divergences are due to large momenta or wavenumber (UV), and the degree of divergence grows with the order of the coupling.
-We identify and sum the series of the most divergent terms.
-This allows us to derive a new renormalized kinetic equation, which has a new four-wave coupling renormalized by multi-wave interactions.
+In contrast to transport states, turbulent states create fluxes (cascades) in momentum space rather than in real space.
+The cascade distributions were found as exact (Zakharov) solutions of the kinetic equations both for particles and waves assuming locality of interactions, which is the convergence of the collision integrals \cite{ZLF}.
+This means that the contribution of the lowest-order collisions and interactions is predominantly given by comparable momenta of colliding particles or wavenumbers of interacting waves.
+The question is then whether locality also holds in the higher-order corrections \cite{RS1,RS2}, which describe multi-particle collisions and multi-wave interactions.
+In this work, we answer this question in the negative, finding in $k$-space (where non-equilibrium now lives) the divergences that bring a new four-wave coupling renormalized by multi-wave interactions.